Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

-To rigorously assess model generalization, we partitioned the dataset based on the clinic of origin.
+To assess model generalization, we partitioned the dataset based on the clinic of origin.
 The training set (80 videos) and validation set (26 videos) were drawn exclusively from the Farabi hospital.
 The test set consisted of 44 videos: 23 unseen videos from the Farabi hospital (in-distribution) and all 21 videos from the Noor hospital (out-of-distribution).
 This strategy directly evaluates the models' ability to generalize to data from a different clinical setting.

 All videos were downsampled to 4 frames per second (fps), as initial validation showed this rate offered a favorable balance between model performance and computational cost.
-For the hybrid models, the CNN backbone was first fine-tuned for frame-wise classification using a two-layer Multi-Layer Perceptron (MLP) head.
-The CNN weights were then frozen, and the temporal models were trained on the sequences of extracted features.
+Regarding feature preparation, for the CNN backbones (ResNet, EfficientNet), the models were initially fine-tuned for frame-wise classification using a two-layer Multi-Layer Perceptron (MLP) head, after which the CNN weights were frozen.
+In contrast, for DINO and CLIP, we utilized the pre-trained weights directly without further fine-tuning.
+The temporal models were subsequently trained on the sequences of extracted features.

-To handle challenging classes, the visually similar and underrepresented phases, \textit{Viscoelastic} and \textit{Anterior Chamber Flushing}, were merged into a single class.
+To handle challenging classes, the visually similar and underrepresented phases, Viscoelastic and Anterior Chamber Flushing, were merged into a single class.
 To mitigate the natural class imbalance, we implemented a hybrid sampling strategy during training.
 Clips from over-represented phases were randomly undersampled, while clips from under-represented phases were oversampled using random horizontal flipping and brightness adjustments.
-Key hyperparameters, detailed in \autoref{tab4}, were kept consistent across all experiments.
+Key hyperparameters, detailed in Table 4, were kept consistent across all experiments.

-Model performance was evaluated using four key metrics: accuracy (the proportion of correctly classified frames), along with macro-averaged precision, recall, and F1 score.
+Model performance was evaluated using two sets of metrics.
+For clip-level models, we reported frame-level accuracy (the proportion of correctly classified frames), macro-averaged precision, recall, and F1 score.
 The macro-averaged metrics were chosen to ensure that each phase contributes equally to the aggregate score, providing a balanced assessment that is robust to the inherent class imbalance in the dataset.

+For video-level models, we additionally included temporal consistency metrics: the Edit Score and segmental F1 overlap scores at IoU thresholds of 10\%, 25\%, and 50\%.
+Standard frame-level metrics (like accuracy) treat frames independently and do not penalize 'flickering' or over-segmentation errors.
+We included the Edit Score and segmental F1 overlap to explicitly evaluate the temporal continuity and the quality of the predicted phase boundaries, ensuring the model captures the long-term structure of the surgical procedure.